All Episodes

 Jeremiah, welcome to the Rush program.

-Hey Rogers, good to talk with you.
+Hey, Rogers, good to talk with you.

 Hey, thanks for calling.

-However, with Bush, one thing that I I hear a lot, but I haven't really heard anybody talk about was how every time you hear Bush talk, you hear him refer to the war on terror, and uh when you hear the press, every time I turn on the evening news, it's the war in Iraq.
+However, with Bush, one thing that I hear a lot, but I haven't really heard anybody talk about was how every time you hear Bush talk, you hear him refer to the war on terror.

 Well, there was a world of difference.

-There was n there was no there was no even NATO approval.
+There was no even NATO approval.

-Then we pull all our punches trying to help the poor Kosovars who then turn around and burn down all the Christian churches in in Kosovo.
+Then we pull all our punches trying to help the poor Kosovars who then turn around and burn down all the Christian churches in Kosovo.

 Yep.